alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 and now you are.
 Do you believe in growth through adversity or not?*

 *I do.
 I really do.
 That doesn't mean I can't push myself too much.*

 \*\*\*
 {: .centered }

-Research is hard.

-No one, not even the most brilliantly arrogant people I know, has ever said otherwise.
-Professors talk about the long hours, 60 to 80 hour work weeks, and for most of the time you're stuck on a problem.
-By failing so many times, you learn something, but it can be hard to see the upside when you can only say what doesn't work instead of what does.

-As an undergrad, I found this even worse, because I was so used to the problem solving from math competitions and courses.
-Given a choice between a several hour homework problem, and a research problem that takes
-20 hours optimistically and years pessimistically, it's a lot easier to choose the homework instead.

-\*\*\*
-{: .centered }